-The network will focus on identifying innovative scientific and technological solutions to the economic barriers for Northern development by facilitating dialogue, experimentation, practical applications and access to knowledge.
-The Network has completed some initial activities since its approval at the UArctic Council meetings at the University of Northern British Columbia in Prince George, B.C. in May 2014.
-Specifically, the project leaders have undertaken the following:
+The network focuses on identifying innovative scientific and technological solutions to the economic barriers for Northern development by facilitating dialogue, experimentation, practical applications and access to knowledge.
+Some of the networks initial activities, following its approval at the UArctic Council meetings at the University of Northern British Columbia in Prince George, B.C. in 2014, can be seen below:

-- Completed a Nordic Partners Outreach tour, June 2014
+- completed a Nordic Partners Outreach tour in June 2014 and

-- Participated in the Canada-Norway Northern Innovation Initiative, September 2014
+- participated in the Canada-Norway Northern Innovation Initiative in September 2014

 Current and Planned Activities